jlandic/vitrail/README.md

 ### Run the sample application

 1. Create a JSON file with your grammar under `src/main/resources`.
 Name the file `test.json`.
 2. Create a symbol named `root`.
-By convention, `vitrail` will expand the text starting with this `root` symbol
+By convention, `vitrail` will expand the text starting with this `root` symbol.
     ```
     {
         "root": "Some text to be expanded"